casangi/casagui/docs/source/design/boundary.rst

 Implications
 ----------------

-The varied usage and execution environments make it difficult to provide sufficient testing for casagui.
-To ameliorate these difficulties, it is important to push as much functionality down into the processing level as possible.
-Doing this maximizes the testing of functionality as part of processing level testing.
-This testing is independent of GUI elements.
+The varied usage and execution environments emphasize a need to clearly separate the processing functionality from the GUI elements.
+Pushing as much functionality down into the processing level as possible as possible, maximizes the ability to test functionality as part of processing level testing, independent of GUI elements.

 The second implication arises from supporting remote execution.
 Because processing results must be serialized and returned via :xref:`websocket` and displayed within a browser, the